Bangladesh–Slovakia relations

 Bangladesh–Slovakia relations refer to the bilateral relations between Bangladesh and Slovakia.
 Neither country has a resident ambassador.
 The diplomatic relations officially started in 1993.

 Meetings and visits

 In 1996, the Bangladesh ambassador to Slovakia met with the Slovak Minister for Culture to discuss an agreement on cultural cooperation.

 In 1999, Prime Minister of Bangladesh Sheikh Hasina paid an official visit to Bratislava.

 International cooperation

-Bangladesh and Slovakia have been supporting each other in the global forums.
+Bangladesh and Slovakia have been supporting each other in global forums.
 In 2010, Slovakia supported Bangladesh's candidature in CEDAW.
 Bangladesh and Slovakia also agreed to hold regular foreign office consultation.
 In 2011, former Slovak President Ivan Gašparovič appreciated Bangladesh's position in South Asia.

 Cultural and educational cooperation

 Slovakia has expressed interest in providing higher education scholarships to Bangladeshi students.
 The two countries also agreed to sign "fresh agreements on culture, science and technology and other areas of cooperation in line with the old pacts between Bangladesh and Czechoslovakia".